Welcome to the journey of Belonging!

 The process will be tailored to meet the, age appropriate needs, of those who are participating.
 Young people will participate in a relaxed and welcoming process of exploration, activity, service experiences and prayer, as well as, special rituals celebrated at Mass and ongoing reflection on Scriptures.
 We will spend time building a sense of belonging, as well as nurturing a sense of believing.
 Parents will be included in the process in a number of ways.
 As a part of their formation, young people will also be strongly encouraged to attend their grade-level faith formation programs and participate in the Sacramental Preparation Process.

-The first step is to contact our parish’s Pastoral Assistant for Children and Family Evangelization: Jennie Caldwell at Children.Family@MQP.ORG or call me at 425-391-1178 ext: 116 to arrange an appointment to discuss your questions, concerns and needs and to provide the parish with information we need to plan your family’s RCIA process.
+Contact us at [email protected] to arrange an appointment to discuss your questions, concerns and needs and to provide the parish with the information we need to plan your family’s RCIA process.

 The Rite of Christian Initiation of Adults or RCIA is the norm for initiation of all adults; it applies also to children of catechetical age (generally age seven) since under our Code of Canon Law they attain the status of adults at the age of reason in regard to sacraments of initiation.
 (RCIA 18) Thus, any unbaptized child over the age of reason, who desires to become Catholic participates in the Christian Initiation process which leads them to the celebration of the three Sacraments of Initiation: Baptism, Confirmation and Eucharist (Holy Communion).
 The RCIA process is adapted to meet the specific needs of children and youth.